Gomez-Jose/AlexNet_paper_implementation/README.md

 # AlexNet_paper_implementation
-This is an implementation that I did for a machine learning class I took in college.
+This is an implementation that I did for an Alex Net paper.
+I used PyTorch and I used a dataset of horses and dogs to clasify the images.